KarenHarley/Book-Search-Engine/README.md

 ## Description

-This application allows users to easily seach for Books and if logged in they can add and save books that are interesting or that they like!
+This application allows users to easily seach for a wide variety of books and if logged in they can add and save books that are interesting or that they like!
 These saved Books are displayed and rendered in a seperate page where the user can view and or delete them.

 ## Table of Contents